docker/docs/compose/compose-file/compose-file-v1.md

     RACK_ENV=development

 > **Note**: If your service specifies a [build](#build) option, variables
-> defined in environment files will _not_ be automatically visible during the
+> defined in environment files are _not_ automatically visible during the
 > build.

 The value of `VAL` is used as is and not modified at all.
-For example if the value is surrounded by quotes (as is often the case of shell variables), the quotes will be included in the value passed to Compose.
+For example if the value is surrounded by quotes (as is often the case of shell variables), the quotes are included in the value passed to Compose.

 Keep in mind that _the order of files in the list is significant in determining the value assigned to a variable that shows up more than once_.
 The files in the